+(1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

+(A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements.

+196 English

-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+(B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

+(2) Obtainment of a minimum grade point average of 2.0.
 ADTs also require that students must earn a "C" or better in all courses required for the major or area of emphasis.
+A "P" (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

-Required Courses units
+Required Courses (6 units): units

 ENGL 102, Critical Thinking and Literature 3

 ENGL 103, Critical Thinking and Research 3

-Required Electives A (Select 6 units): units
+Required Electives A (Select two courses - 6 units): units

 ENGL 221, American Literature, 1400-1865 3

-ENGL 222, American Literature, 1865-Present 3 3 3 3
+ENGL 222, American Literature, 1865-Present 3

 ENGL 225, English Literature, 800-1750 3

 ENGL 227, English Literature, 1750-Present 3

 ENGL 230, World Literature 1 3

 ENGL 231, World Literature 2 3

 Required Electives B (Select 3 units): units

-Select 3 units from the following or any List A not already used:
+Select 3 units from the following or any List A not already u ised:

 ENGL 111, Creative Writing: Fiction 3

 ENGL 112, Creative Writing: Poetry 3

 ENGL 242, Narrative and Culture 3

-Required Electives C (Select 3 units) units
+Required Electives C (Select 3 units): units

-Select 3 units from the following or any List A or List B not
+Select 3 units from the following or any List A or List B not already used: ENGL 235 Shakespeare and Culture

-already used:

-ENGL 235, Shakespeare and Culture 3
+ENGL 235, Snakespeare and Culture

 ENGL 253, African American Literature 3

 ENGL 256, Latinx Literature 3

 ENGL 257, Native American Literature 3

-ENGL 259, Gender, Image, and Rhetoric 3 3 3 3 3
+ENGL 259, Gender, Image, and Rhetoric 3

 ENGL 265, Film: Text and Content 3

 ENGL 279, Science Fiction and Dystopian Literature 3